 Prescribed rehabilitation exercises can be utilised and are recommended from the time that physical movement is virtually pain-free, along with remedial massage using essential oils or hydrotherapy.
 In the absence of any complications, a typical course of chiropractic or physiotherapy treatment for a herniated disc is completed in six to eight weeks, with rehabilitative exercises to be continued thereafter.

 As with any surgery, intervertebral disc surgery has its risks.
 Intestinal paralysis, nerve irritation or complications of scarring can be associated with disc surgery.
-Other more general risks of wound healing complications and thrombosis are also likely.
+Other, more general risks of wound healing complications and thrombosis are also likely.

 Herniated Disc Surgery

 Surgical intervention for an intervertebral disc is intended to minimise ongoing consequential damage caused by the herniation.
-For instance, the pressure produced on the nerves that control the bowel and bladder function due to disc herniation can cause urinary and faecal issues.
+For instance, the pressure produced on the nerves that control the bowel and bladder function due to a disc herniation can cause urinary and faecal issues.
 Prolonged pressure on motor nerves can also lead to muscle weakening or even paralysis.

 Medical back braces or orthoses can be a valuable part of a therapy plan for a herniated disc.
-Bauerfeind’s LumboTrain® Back Brace provides effective support to the lower portion of the spine for pain relief and to optimise recovery.
+Bauerfeind’s LumboTrain Back Brace provides practical support to the lower portion of the spine for pain relief and to optimise recovery.
 The brace features a gel pad with massaging nubs over the lower back region, which work to relieve muscle tension.
 The LumboTrain’s breathable, hypoallergenic material is flexible and conforms to the body’s contours, making it both comfortable and supportive to wear for extended periods.

 For more severe cases, the LumboLoc Forte with lumbar insert provides advanced pain relief and significantly stabilises the lumbar spine.
 Flexible aluminium stays are featured to further support the back and facilitate correct posture in the lumbar spine.

 Do you have private health?
-Most private health extras will cover Bauerfeind Products, check to see if yours is included.
-Bauerfeind Private Health Insurance Inquiry.
+Most private health extras will cover Bauerfeind products.
+Check to see if yours is included: Bauerfeind Private Health Insurance Inquiry